-The 'Grant 110-140 Multipass' oil fired boiler is in a boiler room accessed from the utility room.
-The boiler provides domestic hot water and also heats radiators in the main rooms.
-The radiators are fitted with thermostatic valves and there is a room thermostat in the hall.
-There is a foam insulated hot water tank which is fitted with a thermostat and an electrical immersion heater in the attic.
-The attic bedroom has an electric heater only.
+The floor-standing 'Trianco Utility 65' oil fired boiler is in one of the lower ground floor rooms.
+The boiler provides domestic hot water, and it also heats radiators in the main rooms.
+The radiators are not fitted with thermostatic valves, although there is a 'Nest' programmer with room thermostat in the hall that can be remotely operated using a smartphone app.
+The foam insulated hot water tank is in a cupboard adjoining the chimney breast in the lounge.